Pacific Northwest National Laboratory Post Doctorate RA - Computational Catalysis and Separations Science in RICHLAND, Washington

 Experience with electronic structure and atomistic simulations codes are imperative.
 Candidates with good knowledge of ab initio molecular dynamics codes, classical molecular software and experience with quantum chemical software, is desirable.

 Programming skills (Fortran, C, C++), theory development and experience with modern high-performance computation platforms are essential for a successful appointment.

-Additional expertise in statistical analysis of data, raining of neutral networks and other machine learning methods would be beneficial and desirable.
+Additional expertise in statistical analysis of data and training of neutral networks would be beneficial and desirable.